Admission Requirements for the Master of Science in Cyber Security Engineering

-PLEASE NOTE: Due to regulations from the Department of Education, the University of San Diego is unable to enroll students in its online degree programs who reside in Alabama, Arkansas, District of Columbia, Georgia, Iowa, Maryland, Massachusetts, Minnesota, and Wisconsin.
+PLEASE NOTE: Due to regulations from the Department of Education, the University of San Diego is unable to enroll students in its online degree programs who reside in Alabama, Arkansas, District of Columbia, Georgia, Iowa, Massachusetts, Minnesota, New Hampshire, Rhode Island, and Wisconsin.
 This restriction does not apply to applicants interested in a campus-based program.

 General Admission Information and Requirements

 Students are admitted throughout the year for admission into one of three semesters (Spring, Summer, and Fall).
 Each semester two courses are offered, with students focusing intensively on one course at a time – a total of 7 weeks for each course.
 An academic calendar for the first year follows.

 Admission application packets are accepted on a rolling basis.
 A decision will be recommended by the Review Committee within a few weeks from submission.

 USD provides support services from your initial inquiry through graduation and placement.
 As a nationally ranked Catholic institution, the University of San Diego is focused on an unwavering expectation: academic excellence.
 We want to help you become the Changemaker you want to be!